Degrees of Joint Sprains

 - Severe 3rd degree joint sprains may take 1 to several months to heal and usually require physical therapy (PT).

-The key to preventing sprains is regular intervals of exercise/ training along with proper stretching to help improve strength and flexibility to help stabilize around the joint.
-Without proper rehabilitation of the muscles around the joint, sprains can become a reoccurring or chronic occurrence.
+The key to preventing sprains is regular intervals of exercise/ training and proper stretching to help improve strength and flexibility to help stabilize around the joint.
+Without proper rehabilitation of the muscles around the joints, sprains can become a reoccurring or chronic occurrence.